michal-h21/vim-zettel/README.md

   %date current date
   ```
   where title is the first parameter to `:ZettelNew`.
-  You can also set the filename to include the title by toggling the variable `g:zettel_filename_title=1`.

 - `:ZettelBackLinks` command – insert list of notes that link to the current note.